Val Thorens, France

 At a Glance

-Extreme Sports Concierge on hand to give advice on the top places to ski, book guides and listen to you wax lyrical about your day on the slopes
+There’s an exclusive ski concierge service on hand to give advice on the best routes and runs, help book instructors and of course listen to you waxing lyrical about your day on the slopes

 Best time to Visit

 Average time to visit